The Executive Function Trifects: Maxims, Artifices, and Planning Your Pursuits

 Spotting Executive Function Trouble

-While no “executive function disorder” diagnosis exists, doctors and psychologists assess the ability indirectly through tests of attention, memory, and flexibility.
-This kind of testing frequently identifies co-occurring
+Although no “executive function disorder” diagnosis exists, doctors and psychologists assess the ability indirectly through tests of attention, memory, and flexibility.
+This kind of testing all the time identifies co-occurring

 )(